elizabethgandi/Metaheuristiques/README.md

-# metaSPPstu: solving the Set Packing Problem (student version)
+# metaSPPstu: solving the Set Packing Problem - ElizabethG - AwenJ
-Implementation in Julia (compliant Julia v1.x) of tools related to the Set Packing Problem (SPP) for pedagogical purposes.
+Implementation in Julia (compliant Julia v1.9) of tools related to the Set Packing Problem (SPP) for pedagogical purposes.

 This implementation is the base of an exercice of the course "metaheuristics".